 And the excellent Sony Zeiss 35mm f2.8 lens:

-Canadian shooters can pick up the Sony A7iii at Henry’s:
+Canadian shooters can find the Sony A7iii at Canada’s greatest camera store:

 Please support StreetShootr and use one of the links on this page if you decide to purchase the Fuji GFX.
 It costs you nothing extra but I will receive a small commission that helps keep this site alive and growing.
 Thanks for your support!

 What’s your take on our Sony A7iii street photography review?
 Is this the camera that can change your mind about Sony?
 Or would you rather stick with your beloved Fuji?
 Post your ideas in the comments below and keep the conversation going!